 This is how you can use this to your advantage

 When you want to show up more often in the timeline of your fans, you will have to make sure that people are watching your content long enough.
-This does not only relate to video content of course, but also to written articles or other content which they are watching via links they find on their Facebook and are ending up on your website.
+This does not only relate to video content of course, but also to written articles or other content that they are watching via links they find on their Facebook and are ending up on your website.

-It all revolves around “engaging content”: relevant content with which you can reach out to your fans and their friends, have them engage with your brand and (hopefully) influences them.
+It all revolves around “engaging content”: relevant content with which you can reach out to your fans and their friends, have them engage with your brand, and (hopefully) influences them.
 You can achieve this in two steps.

 The first step starts with making sure that whatever the title of the article promises to your audience is what it delivers.
 A good title is crucial, after all, you want people to click through to the content.
 Having a short video or a paragraph of text as an intro to the article can help back up the claims you make in your title and get people interested in clicking through.